-People having a heart attack may have just one of these symptoms, or a combination of them.
-They can come on suddenly or develop over minutes and get progressively worse.
+People having a heart attack may have just one of these symptoms, or a combination of several.
+They can come on suddenly or develop over a few minutes and get progressively worse.
 Symptoms usually last for at least 10 minutes.

 Warning signs could include:

-- discomfort or pain in the centre of your chest — a heaviness, tightness or pressure, like an elephant sitting on your chest, or a belt tightening around your chest, or a bad case of indigestion
+- discomfort or pain in the centre of your chest — a heaviness, tightness or pressure, like something heavy sitting on your chest, or a belt tightening around your chest, or a bad case of indigestion

-- discomfort in the arms, shoulder, neck, jaw or back
+- discomfort in your arms, shoulder, neck, jaw or back

 - other problems such as: